MasahikoSawada/pg_promoter/README.md

 This value must be specified in postgresql.conf, and must be same as primary_conninfo in recovery.conf.

 - pg_promoter.keepalive_time (sec)
-Specifies how long interval pg_promoter continues to ping.
+Specifies how long interval pg_promoter continues polling.
 Deafult value is 5 secound.

 - pg_promoter.keepalive_count
-Specifies how many times pg_promoter try to ping to master server in ordre to promote standby server.
+Specifies how many times pg_promoter try polling to master server in ordre to promote standby server.
 Default value is 1 times.